lusaisai/FindMeGoogleIP/README.md

-FindMeIP
+FindMeGoogleIP
 ========
-Query thousands of dns servers to find the ips of google.
+Query hundreds of thousands of dns servers to find the ips of google.

 Explain